roflmaostc/felixwechsler.science/index.md

   <div class="column right">
     My name is Felix Wechsler and my passion is combining optics with computer science (preferrably <a href="https://julialang.org/">Julia Lang</a>).
 <p  >Recently, I started as doctoral candidate at <a href="https://www.epfl.ch/labs/lapd/">EPFL in Lausanne</a> in the LAPD led by Christophe Moser.
     <p>In my freetime I enjoy <a href="https://www.strava.com/athletes/100197734">graveling by bike</a> and playing <a href="https://paradiscojena.de/wiki/HomePage">Ultimate Frisbee</a>.
-Besides that I serve as Chairman of <a href="https://www.orpheus-verein.de/de/">Orpheus e.V.</a> which is a registered association organizing seminars as preparation for pupils participating at the physics olympiad.
+Besides I'm involved in <a href="https://www.orpheus-verein.de/de/">Orpheus e.V.</a> to prepare pupils participating at the physics competitions.
+Also, I engange myself in the <a href="https://www.epfl.ch/campus/associations/list/photonics/">EPC Photonics Chapter</a>.
+And I'm teaching at the <a href="https://jgw-ev.de/">sustainability camp</a> about AI & Recycling for talented pupils.
   </div>
 </div>
 ~~~

 # News
-* Check out [our preprint](https://arxiv.org/abs/2301.06595) on PtyLab.m/py/jl for ptychography data reconstruction!
+* Check out [this paper](https://opg.optica.org/oe/viewmedia.cfm?uri=oe-31-9-13763&html=true) on PtyLab.m/py/jl for ptychography data reconstruction!
 * I moved to the EPFL in Lausanne, Switzerland.
 Shoot me a message if you're around!
 * Part III *Applications and Extensions of Fourier Ptychography* was published.
 See [here](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/775BCAA7142953570F3CFC96D9BE9FA6/S1551929522001298a.pdf/div-class-title-applications-and-extensions-of-fourier-ptychography-div.pdf).
 * A short proceeding paper about the [Kaleidomicroscope](https://opg.optica.org/abstract.cfm?uri=COSI-2022-CTu4F.5) was published by Optica.